Debate2Create: Robot Co-design via Multi-Agent LLM Debate

-A key consideration is to separate training and evaluation in order to avoid reward hacking (specification gaming).
-During training of a candidate $(m,r)$, the robot is optimized with its own reward $r$ to obtain $\pi^*(m,r)$.
-At evaluation time, however, all morphologies are compared using the same task score $S(\cdot)$, which provides a standardized and interpretable metric across different designs and controllers.
+A key consideration is to separate training from evaluation to reduce specification gaming~\cite{amodei2016concrete, krakovna2020specification}.
+During training of a candidate $(m,r)$, the policy is optimized with reward $r$ to obtain $\pi^\ast(m,r)$.
+At evaluation time, all candidates are compared using the same standardized task score $S(\cdot)$, which is interpretable across different designs and controllers.

-\textbf{Concrete task.} We focus on quadruped locomotion using the Ant environment~\cite{brockman2016openai} in Brax~\cite{brax2021github}.
-The design $m$ specifies parameters such as limb lengths, torso dimensions, and joint placements in the robot's XML model.
-The reward function $r$ consists of terms that encourage forward progress while maintaining safe motion (e.g., staying upright).
-The evaluation score $S$ is defined as the forward distance traveled over a fixed time horizon.
-For each proposed design, we train a policy using Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} for a fixed number of steps to ensure fair comparison across designs.
-This simulator-in-the-loop evaluation provides quantitative feedback that drives our co-design loop.